CosmosOS/Cosmos/Docs/articles/Kernel/CGS.md

 `Clear(Color color)` clear the entire Canvas using the specified color as background

-`void DrawPoint(Pen pen, int x, int y)` draws a point at the coordinates specified by x and y with the specified pen
+`void DrawPoint(Color color, int x, int y)` draws a point at the coordinates specified by x and y with the specified color

-`void DrawLine(Pen pen, int x_start, int y_start, int x_end, int y_end)` draws a line at the coordinates specified by x_start, y_start and x_end, y_end with the specified pen
+`void DrawLine(Color color, int x_start, int y_start, int x_end, int y_end)` draws a line at the coordinates specified by x_start, y_start and x_end, y_end with the specified color

-`void DrawRectangle(Pen pen, int x_start, int y_start,int width, int height)` draws a rectangle specified by a coordinate pair, a width, and a height with the specified pen
+`void DrawRectangle(Color color, int x_start, int y_start,int width, int height)` draws a rectangle specified by a coordinate pair, a width, and a height with the specified color

 `void DrawImage(Image image, int x, int y)` draws an image at the x and y specified

-`void DrawString(String string, Font font, Brush brush, int x, int y)` draws a string with the specified font and brush at the specified x and y coordinates
+`void DrawString(String string, Font font, Color color, int x, int y)` draws a string with the specified font and color at the specified x and y coordinates

 `void Display()` is only required when using a double buffered driver, swaps the 2 buffers which causes all changes to be displayed